yvettecook/Hello-Python/README.md

 - [x] Chapter 3: Libraries

-- [ ] Chapter 4: Unit Testing and TDD - To Do List
+- [ ] Chapter 4: Unit Testing and TDD - To Do List:
+* Using 'assert' style of testing